WilsonQueirozdeOliveira/c_gui_linux/README.md

 # C gui for linux

--The purpose of this repository is to learn how to code GUI projects for linux.
+- The purpose of this repository is to learn how to code GUI projects for linux.

--apt install libgtk-3-dev
+- apt install libgtk-3-dev

--dpkg -s libgtk-3-0 | grep 'Version':
+- dpkg -s libgtk-3-0 | grep 'Version':